 Notes

-1 This is a compilation of the Taxation Administration Act 2003 and includes the amendments made by the other written laws referred to in the following table 1a, 4, 5, 6.
+1 This reprint is a compilation as at 22 August 2008 of the Taxation Administration Act 2003 and includes the amendments made by the other written laws referred to in the following table 1a, 4, 5, 6.
 The table also contains information about any reprint.

 Compilation table